Last updated on:

 The document will be saved as a .docx file on your device—fully editable and ready for use in Word.

-If you're in a pinch and just need to erase text in a PDF fast, this method works.
+If you're in a pinch and just need to remove text in a PDF fast, this method works.

 Option 2: Use a PDF editor (not all are created equal)